matthewoots/librrtserver_ros/README.md

 ## Installation
 `librrtserver_ros` serves a searching server on ROS using the `librrtserver` package and acts as a wrapper to pass data into the module.

-Search time is around `1ms` to `0.1s` including shortening of the searched path.
+Search time is around `1ms` to `0.08s` including shortening of the searched path.
+- Included the reuse of search paths without another random path being generated, this will affect smoothness and time optimality

 ![Alt Text](rrt_local_planning.gif)